VISION

 Denise Herkey-Jarosch, Rowboat Foundation, Buffalo, NY

-Sue Kittel, Co-Chair, Park Foundation, Ithaca, NY
+Sue Kittel, Park Foundation, Ithaca, NY

 Cara Matteliano, Community Foundation for Greater Buffalo, Buffalo, NY